smyhlin/ai-music-genre-tagger-cli/README.md

     Or, install them one by one:

     ```bash
-    pip install pydantic requests mutagen musicnn python-dotenv colorama
+    pip install pydantic requests mutagen musicnn python-dotenv colorama keyboard
     ```

 3.  **Set up Your Last.fm API Key 🔑:**

     *   Get a free API key from Last.fm: [https://www.last.fm/api/account/create](https://www.last.fm/api/account/create)
     *   Create a file named `.env` in the main project folder.
-    *   Put your API key and other settings in the `.env` file like this:
+    *   Put your API key and other settings in the `.env` file like this and activate LASTFM_ENABLED=TRUE:

         ```
         LASTFM_API_KEY=YOUR_LASTFM_API_KEY